Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 Event format: In-person

-As it’s an accounting conference geared towards Chief Financial Officers, it’s focused on a pretty specific target audience.
+As it’s an accounting conference geared towards Chief Financial Officers, the AICPA & CIMA CFO Conference is focused on a pretty specific target audience.
 And since it is put on by the American Institute of Certified Public Accountants, members usually get a discount.
 A couple of reasons to consider going:

-• The primary focus is to discuss and educate attendees on current pressing issues as well as what’s coming, in terms of the business financial landscape.
+- The primary focus is to discuss and educate attendees on current pressing issues as well as what’s coming, in terms of the accounting and finance industry.

 2. AICPA Engage